About Black Solidarity Day and Elon University’s Black Solidarity Conference

-In 1969, as a demonstration of Black Liberation, Black Solidarity Day began because of the work of Brooklyn College professor Dr. Carlos Russell.
-Now 50 years since it’s inception, Black Solidarity will take place at Elon for its 6th Annual Conference.
-This allows unification to the Black-identifying students, faculty, and staff by providing an avenue through which Black identity, Black intersectionality, and building solidarity are explored.
+Black Solidarity Day began in 1969, due to the work of Brooklyn College professor Dr. Carlos Russell, as a demonstration of Black liberation.
+Now 50 years since its inception, Black Solidarity Day will take place at Elon University for its 6th Annual Conference.
+The Elon University Black Solidarity Conference aims to unite Black-identifying students, faculty, and staff by providing an avenue through which Black identity, Black intersectionality, and building solidarity are explored.

-2020 Black Solidarity Conference will be Friday, February 7th through Saturday, February 8th.
-The Conference is FREE for Elon students, faculty, and staff.
-Attendees from outside of Elon University can attend for $70 per person, which includes registration costs and meals.
+The 2021 Black Solidarity Conferneceis FREE for Elon students, faculty, and staff.
+Attendees from surrounding communities and other colleges and universities can attend Black Solidarity Day for $70 per person, which includes registration costs and meals.

-For more specific questions, please contact the Assistant Director of the Center for Race, Ethnicity, and Diversity Education, Brandon Bell at firstname.lastname@example.org.
+If you have specific questions, please contact Tyrone Jean, Assistant Dean of Students & Director of the Center for Race, Ethnicity, and Diversity Education (336-278-7244).